CUC eNews: June 23, 2020 – Issue 116

 “We have a powerful, powerful message in that seventh principle (of respect for the interdependent web of all existence of which we are a part), and everybody’s living it now,” she says.
 “We are interdependent, we need each other and we affect and are affected by everything and everyone around us.”

-Amidst the uncertainty of these times, Debra still enjoys simple pleasures, such as watching Netflix or reading a romance novel.
+Amidst the uncertainty of these times, Debra still enjoys simple pleasures, such as working in her garden and taking long walks in the neighbourhood.
 She also takes comfort in the quote from Julian of Norwich, the 14th-century mystic, that “all will be well, and all manner of things will be well.”

 Webinar Will Offer Insights on Fostering Healthy Congregations